Raleigh Birth Injury Attorney

 - Injuries to the arm and shoulder can occur if the physician yanks on the arm while the baby is stuck within the birth canal.
 Inappropriate birthing methods in these situations could cause injuries such as brachial plexus injuries, Erb’s palsy, Klumpke’s palsy, or shoulder dystocia.
 Luckily, must arm and shoulder conditions from birth injuries are not permanent.

-Not all birth injuries result from negligence or malpractice.
+Not all birth injuries result from negligence or medical malpractice.
 Some might occur even if the attending physician did all he or she could have to prevent them.
 The determining factor in whether birth injury is malpractice is if a “reasonable and prudent” physician would have acted the same way in similar circumstances.
 If the answer is no, the defendant is likely guilty of malpractice.

 Holding a Hospital vs. a Doctor Liable for Birth Injuries